Two nights ago, I made chocolate-chip banana bread with some overripe bananas. Last night, I whipped up some delicious currant scones.

 - Medical expenses

 Getting general liability coverage for home bakers is fast and easy.
 It usually takes just 10 minutes to get a free business insurance quote with our online quote comparison tool.
+Want to learn more about different business insurance options and see what they cost?
+See our Median Cost of Business Insurance Guide for some of the common coverage options our small business owners typically consider and their median costs.

 Get Insured in Under 10 Minutes